 - Providing patients quality diagnostics for improved patient care

 - Contributing to teaching students of clinical biology and infectious diseases

 - Heading up research projects on local public health challenges, particularly viral hepatitis and COVID-19.

 The implementation of routine tests, specialized tests for viral hepatitis, including hepatitis Delta, a scourge in the region, as well as surveillance projects for circulating and emerging viruses, make it possible to improve patient monitoring and meet public health needs.

 In addition to its biosafety level 3 – a first in the Amazon rainforest – the Rodolphe Mérieux Laboratory also features:

-- Three BSL2 laboratories for bacteriology
+- Three P2-level molecular biology laboratories for virology and microbiology

 Brazil has 3 member institutions of the GABRIEL laboratory network: the Respiratory Viruses Laboratory of the Oswaldo Cruz Institute (Rio de Janeiro), the Bioinformatics Laboratory (LABINFO) of the National Laboratory for Scientific Informatics (LNCC) and the Institute of Tropical Medicine (IMT) of the University of São Paulo (USP).